witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 - 07th October - Group Report and Documentation
 - 08-17th October - Demo
 - 20th October - Individual Reports

-### User stories
-- As a user, I want to be able to log in to the app so that i can make bookings.
-- As a user, I want to be able to be able to specify my role so that I can access the right functionality.
-- As a user, I want to be able to view all venues so that I can choose one to book.
-- As a user, I want to be able to view all my upcoming bookings so that I will not forget them.
-- As a user, I want to be able to view all my past bookings so that I can have a record of them.
-- As a user, I want to be able to view all my schedules so that I can prepare for them.
-- As a user, I want to be able to add a new schedule so that I can keep my life organized.
-- As a user, I want to be able to view all scheduled maintenance requests so that I can delegate them.
-- As a user, I want to be able to view all in progress maintenance requests so that I can make sure they are finished.
-- As a user, I want to be able to view all completed maintenance requests so that I can keep a record of them.
-- As a user, I want to be able to report a maintenance issue, so that I can prevent any accidents.
-- As a user, I want to be able to log out so that I can keep my information safe.
-- As a user, I want to be able to receive notifications so that I can stay up to date.
-- As a user, I want to be able to see security contact information so that I can contact security in case of an emergency.

 ---